 - Get deep.
 Focus on experiences, skills, and people — not just material things.
 Also, elaborate on the “because” portion.
 How has this helped or changed you?
 How does it make you feel?
 What have you learned?

 - Hold yourself accountable.
 Set a calendar reminder to go off at the same time every week.
 Put a post it note on your computer that says, “What am I grateful for?”
-Even create a gratitude journal on the forum.

 - Keep this going for at least 3 weeks.
 You need to form a habit so that this becomes second nature.

-Be grateful even when it sucks
+Be Grateful Even When it sucks

 It’s easy to be grateful when good things happen to you.
 But the more important practice is to be grateful even when facing hardships and negative experiences.

 I’m not naïve.
 I know that when bad stuff happens, it can be difficult not to get angry, cynical, or down on ourselves.
-We even make grand statements like, “this shit is always going to happen to me.”
+We even make grand statements like, “this stuff is always going to happen to me.”

 I’ve watched my father have two heart attacks.
 I’ve lost best friends and women I’ve loved.
 I’ve endured corporate jobs where I was disrespected and completely miserable.
 But brooding and being depressed wasn’t doing anything for me.